plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 * No goal and event tracking so you cannot figure out whether people are taking action you're focused on and you cannot track things such as [external link clicks](https://plausible.io/blog/track-outbound-link-clicks)
 * No way to use a custom domain so the Cloudflare Analytics script is blocked by many browsers and extensions which means fewer of your visitors get counted

-## Cloudflare Analytics is lightweight compared to Google Analytics but it's still 6x heavier than Plausible
+## Cloudflare is lightweight compared to Google Analytics but it's still 6x heavier than Plausible

 Cloudflare Analytics JavaScript file that you need to integrate into your site to start tracking visitors is 4.3 KB.